Tsukushigata Red Japanese Maple

 An impressive small tree with deep,dark red foliage that maintains color throughout the season; good for adding interest to a landscape; may be pruned as a shrub

-Tsukushigata Red Japanese Maple has attractive dark red foliage with dark green veins throughout the season.
+Tsukushigata Red Japanese Maple has attractive dark red foliage with dark green veins on a tree with an oval habit of growth.
 The serrated lobed palmate leaves are highly ornamental and turn scarlet in fall.
-Neither the flowers nor the fruit are ornamentally significant.

 Tsukushigata Red Japanese Maple is a deciduous tree with a strong central leader and a shapely oval form.
 Its relatively coarse texture can be used to stand it apart from other landscape plants with finer foliage.